Archive

 In a future post, we’ll talk about how to use LinkedIn to actively build relationships, and discuss the value of other niche social networking sites.

 The hardest step to a successful career in clinical research is the first one.
 Getting your foot in the door takes patience, preparation, ingenuity and a toolkit of supporting materials and behaviors that will make you stand out above the competition.
-A well-crafted resume can help you get your chance to shine.
+A well-crafted resume can help you get your chance to shine as a clinical research associate, medical science liaison or other pharmaceutical professional.

 There are a million guides out there that will give you good general advice on writing and formatting your resume, and (with one important exception) I’m not going to waste your time by duplicating that advice here.
-These tips are specific to the clinical field.
-If you’re applying for entry-level jobs in clinical research, the following suggestions may help your resume get noticed.
-Read more…
+These tips are specific to the clinical research field.
+If you’re applying for entry-level clinical research associate jobs, the following suggestions may help your resume get noticed.
+Read the rest of this entry »